Certificate of Insurance

 A certificate of insurance is a document usually requested by opposite parties in an agreement, contract or transaction to provide verification of insurance.
 The certificate will contain information on types and limits of coverage, the insurance company, policy number, named insured, and the policies’ effective period.
 A certificate cannot alter, change, or amend any insurance coverage that is currently in place.

 Extra requirements on a certificate of insurance such as including numerous additional insured names or wording such as "all subsidiaries, affiliates, agents, and contractors" or "partners, members, officers, employees, or relatives" are unenforceable provisions.
 There always needs to be a recognizable relationship between the parties and the additional insureds.

 Also, it is to note, removing "when required by written contract" on a certificate does not eliminate the requirement from the policy.
-For additional insured coverage to apply, there must be a written contract.

 - Certificate Holder: The entity that is provided a certificate of insurance as evidence of the insurance maintained by another entity.

 - Additional Insured: The insured must request this extension.
 Adding an entity as an Additional Insured gives the entity some of the rights and privileges of an insured, including Defense and Indemnification: the insurance company will defend the entity and pay on their behalf for covered losses.
 An Additional Insured can be added via a "blanket" if there is a written contract or by an individual endorsement if there is no written contract.